GowerCampbell/Build-Your-Technical-Portfolio/BuildingMyBrand-Tips.md

 ---

 ## **Final Notes**
-- Keep my notes organized and structured.
+- Keep your notes organized and structured.
 - Use Git and GitHub to showcase your projects and collaborate effectively.
 - Write clear and concise README files to explain your work.